When you enter the gym, it can feel like you need to choose a team: Team Treadmill or Team Deadlifts.

 Strength and weight training can be combined, rotated, and you can use different equipment to do similar things.
 With cardio, increasing your speed is often the only way to keep it challenging.

-3. Best Strength and Lifting Exercises for Weight Loss
+Best Lifting Exercises for Weight Loss

 High intensity interval training (or HIIT), is a type of cardio that alternates between periods of intense exercise, and less-intense recovery exercise.
 Using HIIT for weight loss can be an efficient way of jumpstarting your metabolism.